 Wash the rice thoroughly, until water runs clear.
 To do this, you place the measured rice in a big bowl, fill with water and run your fingers through it.
 I try to gently rub the grains together too.
 Drain and refill the bowl.
 Do this several times.
 Then fill the bowl with water one last time.
 Soak for at least 6 hours, ideally overnight.

-Next, attach the bowl, twisting to set it in place.
-Place the impeller in the bowl turning until it settles in.
+Next, attach the mixing bowl, twisting to set it in place.
+Place the impeller in the bowl, turning it, until it settles in.

-Carefully place the drained rice to the bowl.
+Carefully place the drained rice into the bowl.

 Level out the top if needed.

 Place the plastic cover over the bowl.